mudasobwa/mudasobwa.github.io/_posts/2018-12-29-idempotent-supervision-tree.md

 end
 ```

-Now if the process has started successfully, we perform the required initialiation.
+Now if the process has started successfully, we perform the required initialization.
 If not, we just _pass the error returned to the calling process_.
 Let them deal with the issue.
 This is the correct way to perform idempotent initialization of the process.

 Happy reloading!